eVisa Digital Border Checks: Boarding Refusal Now in Force

 Applications are made through the UK ETA app or the GOV.UK website.
 The fee is £16 and most applications receive an automated decision within minutes, though the Home Office advises applying at least three working days before departure.
 An approved ETA is valid for two years or until your passport expires, whichever comes first, and covers multiple trips.

 If an ETA is refused, there is no right of appeal.
 The only route to travel remains applying for a standard UK visa through the normal consular process.
+See our Visit & Entry visa guides for the full breakdown of visitor visa options.

 Transit passengers